KaydunovDenis/Clever-Bank/README.md

 ### Clever-Bank

+## Project description
 Clever-Bank is a console-based banking application designed to manage multiple banks, users, and accounts, facilitating secure transactions, interest calculations, and generating detailed receipts.
 It adheres to SOLID principles and ensures asynchronous operations in a multi-threaded environment, with a focus on code quality and maintainability.

+### Main functions:

+1. Deposit and withdrawal of funds.
+2. Transfers between clients of Clever-Bank and clients of other banks.
+3. Automatic interest charge on accounts at the end of the month.
+4. Generation and saving of checks for each transaction.
+5. Multithreading and deadlock protection.

+## Technology stack

+- Java 17
+- Maven
+- PostgreSQL
+- JDBC
+- Lombok
+- Servlets
+- Docker

+## Data structure

+The application operates with the following entities:
+- **Bank**: keeps accounts and users.
+- **User**: owns one or more accounts.
+- **Account**: used for money transactions.
+- **Transaction**: Record of any account transaction.

 ### Installation for Mac
 1. **Install Homebrew** (for installing other programs):